Central line (Mumbai Suburban Railway): History

 The first passenger train in India from Chhatrapati Shivaji Maharaj Terminus (Bori Bunder railway station) in Mumbai to Thane ran on 16 April 1853 on the track laid by the Great Indian Peninsula Railway.
-The GIPR line was extended to Kalyan in 1854 and then on the north-east side to Igatpuri and the south-east side to Khopoli via Palasdari railway station at the foot of the Western Ghats in 1856.
+The GIPR line was extended to Kalyan in 1854 and then on the north-east side to Igatpuri and the south-east side to Khopoli via Palasdhari at the foot of the Western Ghats in 1856.

 Electrification

 Railway electrification in India began with the first electric train, between Bombay Victoria Terminus and Kurla by the Great Indian Peninsula Railway (GIPR) on 3 February 1925, on 1.5 kV DC.
 The Kalyan–Pune section was electrified with 1.5 kV DC overhead system in 1930.

-The previously used 1.5 kV DC was converted to 25 kV AC on 5 May 2013 from Kalyan to Khopoli and Kalyan to Kasara.
-Conversion from 1.5 kV DC to 25 kV AC on the Lokmanya Tilak Terminus-Thane-Kalyan section was completed on 12 January 2014.
-The CSMT to Lokmanya Tilak Terminus section was converted from 1.5 kV DC to 25 kV AC on 8 June 2015.
+Timeline of conversion from 1.5 kV DC to 25 kV AC

+Here are the following sections that were converted from 1.5 kV DC to 25 kV AC: